PS1TD/OctoDash/Troubleshooting.md

 This issue can occur if your board is taking to long to boot up.
 OctoDash will try to connect 3 times in the time span of 15 seconds, which might not be enough for some boards to boot up.
 #### Fix
 Please try the fork of [OctoPrint PortLister](https://github.com/mikekscholz/OctoPrint-PortLister) by [@mikekschloz](https://github.com/mikekscholz).

+### Filament Change is slower than specified in configuration
+#### Problem
+Even though the feed speed is setup correctly in OctoDash, the speed at which filament is retracted / extruded does not change during the filament change process
+#### Fix
+OctoPrint defines a maximum speed for each axis, which will overwrite the speed of any axis command with a higher speed.
+Please make sure to update your Printer Profile accordingly to your OctoDash configuration.